DanielTakeshi/Paper_Notes/reinforcement_learning/Taming_the_Noise_in_Reinforcement_Learning_via_Soft_Updates.md

 > [...] but to our knowledge G-learning is the first TD-learning algorithm to explicitly use soft-greedy policies in its updates.

 Section 3.1 discusses the "soft-greedy" part, but what makes it "soft"?
 Soft usually indicates that we have probabilitistic updates instead of deterministic updates.
-TODO
+My guess is the use of \rho(a | s) here.
+Remember Equation 4 from the paper?
+That is a *generalization* of normal Q-learning, and that has soft updates in the form of \rho since it weighs Q-values based on the action likelihood (instead of taking the max).
+This seems to be *separate* from the free energy formulation.
+Is that right?

 TODO Understand Section 5's related work description of the "closely-related" algorithm?